-Golden State Killer Joseph James DeAngelo Jr pleads guilty to murder
+Golden State Killer Joseph James DeAngelo Jr pleads guilty to first of 13 murders

 Ron Harrington's younger brother, Keith, was married to Patti Harrington for just three months when they were bludgeoned to death in their Orange County home in 1980 by a killer then known as the Original Night Stalker.

-All four brothers were successful, but "Keith, the youngest of all of us, was the smartest," he said.
+All four brothers were successful, but "Keith, the youngest of all of us, was the smartest", he said.
 "It's just such a loss.
 And every time this comes up I think of all the lives he would have saved as an emergency room doctor."

 Their father found the couple two days later.